-- (1) AMG is wholly-owned by Michael Andlauer. - (2) Immediately following AHG's IPO (as hereinafter defined), AMG owned 75,000 Subordinate Voting Shares of the Company.
-During Fiscal 2020, AMG transferred 46,500 Subordinate Voting Shares to select independent owner-operators engaged by the Company.
-In addition, Michael Andlauer, the sole shareholder of AMG, serves as a trustee of The AHG Employee Benefit Plan Trust (the "Employee Trust"), and as a result may share control of 87,450 Subordinate Voting Shares held by the Employee Trust, which Shares are not listed here.
+- (1) AMG is wholly-owned by Michael Andlauer. - (2) At the end of Fiscal 2020, AMG owned 28,500 Subordinate Voting Shares of the Company.
+During Fiscal 2021, AMG transferred 18,300 Subordinate Voting Shares to select independent owner-operators engaged by the Company.
+In addition, Michael Andlauer, the sole shareholder of AMG, serves as a trustee of The AHG Employee Benefit Plan Trust (the "Employee Trust"), and as a result may share control of 98,700 Subordinate Voting Shares held by the Employee Trust, which Shares are not listed here. - (3) On November 8, 2021, Mawer filed an alternative monthly report on SEDAR at www.sedar.com disclosing that it controls (but does not own) 1,899,510 Subordinate Voting Shares on behalf of client accounts over which it has discretionary trading authority.